-Each of the defendants is charged in Counts 12 through 21 with the crime of providing funds, goods and services to a Specially Designated Terrorist, in violation of Title 50, United States Code, Sections 1701 through 1706.
-While Count 11 charges each defendant with conspiring, i.e., agreeing, to provide funds, goods and services to a Specially Designated Terrorist-namely, Hamas-Counts 12 through 21 charge each of the defendants with actually doing so.
+The defendants HLF, Shukri Abu Baker, and Ghassan Elashi are charged in Counts 12 through 21 with the crime of providing funds, goods and services to a Specially Designated Terrorist, in violation of Title 50, United States Code, Sections 1701 through 1706.
+While Count 11 charges each defendant with conspiring, i.e., agreeing, to provide funds, goods and services to a Specially Designated Terrorist-namely, Hamas-Counts 12 through 21 charge these three defendants with actually doing so.
 In other words, these counts of the Indictment charge the substantive crimes which the defendants are charged in Count 11 to have conspired, or agreed, to commit.